How Well Does Claude Code to Figma Preserve Design Systems? I Tested It

 • I was able to reflect implementation results in Figma via Claude Code to Figma.

-• It's very useful when code is available but Figma design data is not.
+• It's very useful when you only have code without Figma design data.

-• It was difficult to maintain Material 3 design information (component structure, Variables references, naming) during the round trip, and Auto Layout remained only partially.
+• It was difficult to maintain Material 3 design information (component structure, Variables references, naming) during the round trip, and Auto Layout only partially remained.

-• For maintaining a design system during round trips, reproduction with a single instruction was difficult, requiring additional instructions or prompt adjustments.
+• For use cases maintaining design systems during round trips, reproduction with a single instruction was difficult, requiring additional instructions or prompt adjustments.

 Troubleshooting Notes

-I ran into some issues during this verification, so I'm noting them for future reference.
+I ran into some issues during this verification, so I'm writing them down for future reference:

-• If the server status on VSCode shows as Running and displays Discovered 6 tools / 3 prompts, it's a good indicator that at least the "VSCode → Figma MCP" connection is established.
+• If the server status shows Running on the VSCode side with Discovered 6 tools / 3 prompts, this indicates the "VSCode → Figma MCP" connection is working.

-• Directly opening http://127.0.0.1:3845/mcp in a browser may return Invalid sessionId, but this doesn't necessarily mean failure (MCP expects clients like VSCode to call with a session, not browsers)
+• Opening http://127.0.0.1:3845/mcp directly in a browser might return Invalid sessionId, but this doesn't necessarily indicate failure (MCP expects clients like VSCode to call with sessions, not direct browser access)

-Though there are breakdowns, I'm amazed at how easily we can go back and forth between Figma and code through AI.
+While there are breakdowns, I'm amazed at how easily we can now move between Figma and code through AI.

 I'll continue studying Claude Code and Figma.